AlvinOctaH/automated-incubator-microscope/README.md

 #### Insight

-All three materials show safe stress distribution under gravity-only loading, with von Mises stress contours dominated by blue across the entire structural body.
-The primary differentiator between materials is displacement.
-Aluminum 6061 offers the lowest displacement (~0.017 mm) and highest stiffness, but requires CNC machining which significantly increases cost and lead time for an iterative research prototype.
-PLA-Basic, while structurally safe, shows the highest displacement (0.11 mm) due to its lower stiffness without carbon fiber reinforcement.
-PLA-CF was selected as the optimal material — offering lower displacement than PLA-Basic (0.089 mm) with the same ease of 3D printing, making it the most practical choice for this stage of development.
+All three materials show safe stress distribution under gravity-only loading, with minimum safety factors well above 2 across the entire structure.
+Aluminum 6061 offers the best mechanical performance — lowest displacement (~0.017 mm) and highest safety factor (4.12) — but requires CNC machining which significantly increases cost and lead time for an iterative research prototype.
+PLA-Basic has the lowest safety factor (3.02) and highest displacement (0.11 mm) due to the absence of carbon fiber reinforcement.
+PLA-CF was selected as the optimal material, offering a higher safety factor than PLA-Basic (4.03), lower displacement (0.089 mm), and the same ease of 3D printing — making it the most practical choice for this stage of development.

 ---